Archanakattii/creative_minds/README.md

 # WORK PROGRESS
 We have started working on our project and received all components, tested them on a breadboard, (for sensors and servomotor) and found one microcontroller is not working so we will have to order a new one,and we have ordered our solenoid valve and haven,t received it yet...

+**testing of components
 https://github.com/Archanakattii/creative_minds/assets/160317297/80fc089a-efd6-4dbd-9a4d-f3db01a4527e

+next, we'll connect the components to the cloud using the MQTT protocol,interface the TWILIO module with the controller, and later solder everything onto a perforated board.